 Usually, the manufacturer applies a label on the car with the details of the optimal tyres.
 This can be found on the inside frame of the driver’s side door, in the glove box, on the inside of the fuel tank cap, or the inside of the trunk lid.
 If you still cannot find this label, these details can also be found on the vehicle owner manual.

 European Energy Label

-According to the current European legislation, energy labels have to be shown on new tires with information about their performance, such as rolling resistance, wet grip class, and external noise.
+According to the current European legislation, energy labels have to be displayed on new tyres with information about their performance, such as rolling resistance, wet grip class, and external noise.

 The rolling resistance refers to the fuel consumption of the tyre.
 Class A represents the lowest consumption and class G the highest.
 The more efficient the class, the more expensive it is.

 The wet grip class refers to the braking distance on wet ground and is also represented alphabetically.
-A-tires are the safest, with the shortest braking distance.
+A-tyres are the safest, with the shortest braking distance.

 The noise level is displayed in decibels and refers to noise caused by rolling.
 Off-road ones are usually considered noisy.

 The main category of tyres is the season: summer, winter and all-season.
 It’s important to choose the right ones for the season.

 Summer tyres are recommended when temperatures are above 7 °C or 44 °F. The rubber used in summer ones is harder in order not to deform at high temperatures.
 Summer tyres have a high degree of flexibility, which helps you drive easier and with less fuel.
 They give you a superior grip on dry land.
 It’s not recommended to use them in winter because at low temperatures, they harden and lose their grip drastically.